espnet/espnet/doc/installation.md

     $ make
     ```

-    The Makefile tries to intall ESPnet and all dependencies including PyTorch.
+    The Makefile tries to install ESPnet and all dependencies including PyTorch.
     You can also specify PyTorch version, for example:

     ```sh